Warm Weather Shipping

 Protect Your Order from the Heat

-If it's hot out and your order contains chocolate, caramels, marshmallows, or gelatin-based gummies, there are steps you can take to reduce the risk of receiving candy soup!
+When it's 75 degrees or higher outside and your order contains chocolate, caramels, marshmallows, or gelatin-based gummies, there are steps you can take to reduce the risk of receiving candy soup!
 Please choose one of three options below to improve the chances your order arrives in great shape.

 Option I: Select a Warm Weather Shipping Option

-Select Warm Weather 80 or Warm Weather 90 shipping at checkout (includes an insulated Cold Shipping Box and Cold Pack):
+Select Warm Weather 80 or Warm Weather 90 shipping at checkout (includes expedited shipping, an insulated Cold Shipping Box and Cold Pack):

 - Warm Weather 80: For temps 89° or below - 2 day delivery